 There’s lots of ways to get involved in Mental Health Week in 2018.

 Subscribe to updates to find out what's happening in the lead-up to Mental Health Week and what is happening in your area during the week.
 Or contact us with any enquiries or suggestions you have.

 Hold an event

-Last year over 130 events were held in communities throughout WA and this year we’re hoping for even more!
+Every year, there are around 130 events held in communities throughout WA.
 If you care about mental wellbeing, it’s simple to host an event – small or large – during the week and spread the word at the same time.
-Simply register the details on our website, we’ll send out an Event Pack and you can apply for a Community Grant to help with the costs if needed.
-Morning tea, sausage sizzle, danceathon, knitting circle, motorbike ride, the ideas are endless!

 There’s plenty of downloadable resources you can obtain to promote the week in your community.
 To find general information on mental wellbeing and how to support someone with mental health concerns, Think Mental Health is available all year round with information and resources you can trust.

 Attend an event